-Dr. Broyles' relentless commitment to staying ahead of the curve in the field of joint replacement has led him to the SuperPath hip replacement procedure.
+SuperPath, or Supercapsular Percutaneously Assisted Total Hip, is a special technique to perform total hip replacements that causes minimal disruption to the hip capsule and surrounding soft tissues.
 The main distinguishing factors of SuperPath are a smaller incision, greater preservation of deep tissues with minimal dissection, and the ability to perform the procedure without the need to dislocate the hip joint.
-This is in contrast to standard techniques where the leg must be twisted to dislocate the hip and perform the procedure.